-Landscape Designer, Matt Leacy of Landart Landscapes Sydney shares his expertise on preparing your outdoor area for the silly season.
+Landscape Designer, Matt Leacy of Landart Landscapes Sydney, shares his expertise in preparing your outdoor area for the silly season.

-Adding summer favourites of potted colour with fragrance such as gardenia’s or jasmine is a great way to start.
-Australian Christmas is usually celebrated outdoors so investing in some summer colour is a must!
+Adding summer favourites of potted colours with fragrances such as gardenia or jasmine is a great way to start.
+Australian Christmas is usually celebrated outdoors, so investing in some summer colour is a must!
 Frangipani trees, bottlebrush and grevillea are some beautiful native options.
 They all have showy red, pink or yellow flowers that will enhance even the most mundane of gardens.

 Try placing simple sprigs of greenery into colourful vases to spread the festivity throughout the house.
 Need a centrepiece that makes a statement?
 Filling a large, glass vase with layers of lemons, limes and red holly berries, not only looks great but will last throughout the Christmas season.

 Another option is creating native wreaths for the front door – pale green and silvery coloured gum leaves and the silver dollar eucalyptus leaf with flowers of a Corymbia ‘Summer beauty’ and painted gum nuts could look quite spectacular when put all together.

 One of the hottest herbs right now, mint is the perfect addition to your summer spreads.
 This leaf packs a big, refreshing punch to your classic lemonades, ice teas, watermelon salads and the much-loved mojito.